Automation and Efficiency

 Why you should invest in an automated greenhouse

 The range of greenhouse automation systems available to growers is wide.
-There are climate control equipment and systems that manage temperature, lighting, water, and ventilation, and nutrition delivery automation as well.
+Prospiant provides a full range of climate control equipment and systems that manage temperature, humidity, CO2, and light to create the ideal environment for your crops.
 Automated solutions also store data you can leverage to monitor growth patterns and make better cultivation decisions.

 While upfront costs on these can be daunting for some cultivators, especially if you are a larger grower with more acreage, industry experts say the return on investment is quick and long-term.